Thomas Chadbourne: Early life and career

 At age six, Chadbourne witnessed the death of his sister Eliza, called "Leila."
 She was a toddler aged three, and died after running through two panes of glass and sustaining severe cuts.
-He describes the event as a graphic and horrific experience.
+He described the event as a graphic and horrific experience.

-At age nineteen, Chadbourne was turned out of the house by his parents.
+At age 19, Chadbourne was turned out of the house by his parents.
 His father left him at the train station bound for Chicago with $150 and the advice that he was "not fitted for a profession or any other work in life that calls for mental effort" and should go into manual labor.

-Chadbourne took a series of night jobs including one as a police officer. before being hired by Judge Russell Wing at the law firm Wing and Carter.
+Chadbourne took a series of night jobs, including one as a police officer, before he was hired by Judge Russell Wing at the law firm Wing and Carter.
 Despite never attending law school, Chadbourne's training under Judge Wing left him well prepared for the state bar exam, which he passed with a ranking of two out of 35.
 Chadbourne founded the law firm Eschweiler and Chadbourne with a cousin in Milwaukee before going on to found the prestigious Chadbourne, Babbit & Wallace, which survives today as Chadbourne and Parke.

 Family

 Chadbourne married his first wife, Emily Crane Chadbourne November 1896.
 The two separated in 1899 and formally divorced seven years later.

-Then he married his second wife, composer Grace Chadbourne, in November 1906.
+He then married his second wife, composer Grace Chadbourne, in November 1906.
 Chadbourne regarded Grace as the love of his life and the two traveled extensively.
 Chadbourne adopted her son LeRoy.
 Grace suffered from cancer in 1918 and died in May 1919.

-He took a third wife, Marjorie Curtis Chadbourne on January 15, 1921.
-The couple had two daughters, Marjorie and Leila, named after Chadbourne's deceased sister.
+He took a third wife, Marjorie Curtis Chadbourne, on January 15, 1921.
+The couple had two daughters: Marjorie and Leila, who was named after Chadbourne's deceased sister.